18th November, 2020

 Health and safety signs are displayed everywhere on construction sites, from the site hoarding and entrance points to various locations throughout the site.
 If you work on construction sites or have just walked past one, you are likely to have spotted some of these health and safety signs.
 They come in bright colours, like red, green, blue and yellow.

 What are these signs there for, and what do they mean?

 Construction site safety signs are there for a reason.
-They deliver important bits of information to you, warning you of hazards to watch out for, or requirements that you must obey.
+They deliver important bits of information to you, letting you know about the hazards to watch out for or requirements that you must obey.

-All safety signs have to conform to the Safety Signs Regulations.
+All safety signs have to conform to the The Health and Safety (Safety Signs and Signals) Regulations.
 Being familiar with the different types of signs means we will be able to spot: